amatlack/rethinking-async-communications/tips-for-leaders.md

 Ways to get started:

-- Set up and maintain a leadership team project board so your team has better insight into what's currently in flight
+- Set up and maintain a leadership team project board so your team has better insight into what's currently in flight.
-- Seek feedback before decisions are made (rather than asking for feedback on a decision); invite collaboration directly on your issues, documents, and pull requests; and document how you incorporate the team's feedback (to show you're willing to act on it, and thus it was worth their time contributing)
+- Seek feedback before decisions are made (rather than asking for feedback on a decision); invite collaboration directly on your issues, documents, and pull requests; and document how you incorporate the team's feedback (to show you're willing to act on it, and thus it was worth their time contributing).
-- Use queries in your work-tracking tool of choice to automate team status updates and weekly reports as much as possible and free more of everyone's time (if someone's already reported a status on an issue, they shouldn't have to repeat it in chat or in a meeting)
+- Use queries in your work-tracking tool of choice to automate team status updates and weekly reports as much as possible and free more of everyone's time (if someone's already reported a status on an issue, they shouldn't have to repeat it in chat or in a meeting).
 - Share a high-level weekly status report with your team and the broader organization to keep everyone informed, aligned, and aware of potential collaboration points.